 - The federal and state land managers provide information to guides, transporters and non-local hunters before each season about ways to avoid conflict while hunting, meat care, sensitive areas in GMU 23 that should be avoided, land status, and other topics.
 Each year, the Bureau of Land Management (BLM) updates digital land status maps for Unit 23 and makes them available to private pilots, guides, transporters and the general public online and for download to a mobile device.

 - Each year, the Northwest Arctic Borough hosts a pre-season meeting/teleconference with local villages and NANA Purcell Security, to let them know which commercial service businesses (guides, transporters) are expected to operate in different areas of Unit 23 during the hunting season.
 This pre-season meeting is attended by BLM, Alaska Department of Fish and Game (ADF&G), US Fish and Wildlife Service, National Park Service, and the Alaska Wildlife Troopers.

 - Additional education measures implemented by ADF&G include the distribution of the Hunt Legal — Hunt Smart pamphlet (PDF 926 kB), on-line hunter orientation for Unit 23 hunters, and widespread posting of a poster describing proper caribou meat salvage (PDF 289 kB).
 The department is also offering more hunter education courses that address responsible hunting, firearm safety, and meat care.

-Expand statutory authority of Big Game Commercial Services Board to address transporter activity — The Working Group recommended that the Alaska State Legislature expand the Big Game Commercial Services Board's (BGCSB) authorities to regulate transporter numbers and use areas (as it has for big game guide services).
-The Working Group also recommended changing the definition of “transportation services” to require air taxi operators that transport clients for big game hunting in the field to comply with regulations that address transporters.
+Expand statutory authority of Big Game Commercial Services Board to address transporter activity — The Working Group recommended that the Alaska State Legislature expand the Big Game Commercial Services Board's (BGCSB) authorities to regulate transporter numbers and use areas (as it does for big game guide services).
+The Working Group also recommended changing the definition of "transportation services" to require air taxi operators that transport clients for big game hunting in the field to comply with regulations that address transporters.
 No action has been taken by the Legislature on this recommendation.
 However, in 2010–2013 the Alaska Department of Commerce, Community and Economic Development (DCCED) funded an investigator to focus on transporter services in Unit 23 during each fall hunting season.
 Download State investigators' reports: